About the art

 Brian was connected to the Bujinkan for just over 10 years and visited Dr Hatsumi in Japan 4 times.
 However, in 1992 he decided to go it alone, sever his connection with Japan and continue his training without the guidance of a Japanese master.

-Please note that despite leaving the Bujinkan, and for reasons that are unclear to me Brian continues to use the term "Bujinkan" for his organisation.
+Please note that despite leaving the Bujinkan Brian continues to use the term "Bujinkan" for his organisation.
 Unfortunately this can cause some confusion and often people think that they are learning the Bujinkan arts when attending a BBD dojo

 This is a style of martial art associated with Ashida Kim